openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhyd_0_0.md

 This parameter has the configuration ID ```config_15_1``` and is of type ```INTEGER```.

-### Parameter 30: Restore state ofter power failure
+### Parameter 30: Restore state after power failure

 Restore on/off status for Smart plug 16A after power failure

-The following option values may be configured -:
+The following option values may be configured, in addition to values in the range 0 to 1 -:

 | Value  | Description |
 |--------|-------------|